-Warm and sunny through spring and summer and mild throughout the winter, the islands of Majorca, Minorca, Ibiza & Formenta make up the popular holiday destinations of the Balearic archipelago in Spain.
+Warm and sunny through spring and summer and mild throughout the winter, the islands of Majorca, Minorca, Ibiza and Formentera make up the popular holiday destination of the Balearic Archipelago in Spain.
+Thanks to high temperatures and coastal climate, it is a sun-seekers hotspot in the summer and an attractive winter sun destination.

 It is believed that Phoenicians took possession of the islands around the time they were first discovered.
 During the war on the Roman Empire, the Vandals under Genseric conquered the island at some point between 461 and 468.
 In late 533, troops of Belisarius re-established control of the islands for the Byzantine Empire.